ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 These DTOs are then used by the UI to display information and data to the user.

 ### UI Layer
-In blue is the UI layer.
+The UI layer is in the blue part of the diagram.
 Here the UI is displayed to the user via `.cshtml` pages.
 Here _page models_ sent user requests to the service layer and decide the state which to display for the user.
 The state can change over the lifetime of the application, for example, when the user is logged in.